 There is no substitute for your own eyes and ears, but you also cannot be everywhere at the same time.
 You should always utilize whatever information is readily available: radio and TV broadcasts, real-time information feeds from trusted sources, or other reference material.
 The idea is to improve your understanding about what is happening and where it is happening.

-- National Weather Service Information: Latest Local Forecast (West Grove)
+- National Weather Service Information: Current Local Forecast (West Grove)

-- National Weather Service Information: Latest Regional Briefing (Philadelphia)**
+- National Weather Service Information: Regional Weather Outlook (Philadelphia)

 - Local Stream Gauge Charts (height and flow only)